py-lama/weblama/PYLOGS_INTEGRATION.md

 ### 1. Python Bridge (`weblama/bridge.py`)

-The Python bridge provides an HTTP API that the JavaScript frontend can use to send logs to PyLogs.
+The Python bridge provides an HTTP API that the JavaScript frontend can use to send logs to LogLama.
 It:

-- Initializes PyLogs with the configuration from environment variables
+- Initializes LogLama with the configuration from environment variables
 - Exposes an HTTP server on port 8085 (configurable)
 - Accepts log messages via HTTP POST requests
-- Forwards logs to PyLogs with appropriate levels and context
+- Forwards logs to LogLama with appropriate levels and context

 ### 2. JavaScript Logger (`static/js/utils/logger.js`)